prioritizr/surveyvoi/README.md

 Citation
 --------

-This package is still under active development and is not ready to be used.
+This package is still under active development so we do not yet encourage using it.
+To cite the latest development version, please use:

+> Hanson JO, Bennett J (2020). surveyvoi: Survey Value of Information.
+R package version 1.0.0.
+Available at <https://github.com/jeffreyhanson/surveyvoi>.

 Usage
 -----